OPERATING LEVERAGE IN BUSINESS

 • Financial Risk: Operating leverage amplifies financial risk for companies by increasing leverage ratios, interest coverage ratios, and default risk, especially during economic downturns or periods of low sales volume.

-See also LEVERAGE IN FINANCE
+See also SINKING FUND FACTOR IN FINANCE

 Q: How Do Companies Manage Operating Leverage?